fokkersim/SourceGitea/SourceGitea/README.md

 system calls ([via shell_exec](https://www.php.net/function.shell-exec)).

 ## Repository configuration
 Make sure the base URL of the Gitea installation has no tailing / and use either user name or organization name depending on the ownder of the repository you want to add.
+Make sure not to add heading or tailing spaces to both user/organization name and repository name.

 ## Authentication
 OAuth authentication is implemented including token timeout check and refresh request via refresh-token.
 API token authentication planned for future.